Aero-ComSci/117-traversing-turtles-avinashamanchi/Plan.md

      - Assign a color from `turtle_colors`.
      - Move the turtle to the calculated position based on `startx`, `starty`.
      - Update `current_direction` and `initial_length` for the next iteration.

-3. **Exit Conditions**
-   - Ensure the program can exit gracefully when the turtle screen is closed.